temirov/F-sync/cmd/dump/README.md

 Generate an offline, human-readable HTML “relationship matrix” by comparing two X/Twitter data-export archives.
 See at a glance who is a **Friend** (mutual), **Leader** (you follow them, they don’t follow you), **Groupie** (they follow you, you don’t follow them), plus **diffs** (who B follows that A doesn’t) and **blocked/muted** cross-matches.
-The tool resolves missing handles by launching headless Chrome and following redirects on twitter.com, so ensure that network access and a Chrome/Chromium binary (exposed via `PATH` or `CHROME_BIN`) are available.
+Every run launches headless Chrome to resolve missing handles by following redirects on twitter.com, so a Chrome/Chromium binary (exposed via `PATH` or `CHROME_BIN`) and outbound network access are mandatory.

 ---